np2048/Trots/git/reset.md

 After a reset commits can become '*orphaned*' which means there is no direct path to access them anymore.
 These *orphaned* commits can usually be found and restored using **git reflog**.

-The information of all the commits that have been reset will be marked for deletion and will be destroyed by *git garbage coollector* which usually runs every 30 days.
+The information of all the commits that have been reset will be marked for deletion and will be destroyed by *git garbage collector* which usually runs every 30 days.

 ## Read more